teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 1. **MB740 — baseline:** architecture decision, v2 freeze, command inventory
    and dependency matrix.
 No runtime behavior changes.
-2. **MB741 — command catalogue:** register all built-in commands and keep legacy tables only as adapters.
+2. **MB741 — command catalogue:** complete.
+All built-ins are registered and legacy tables are reachable only as frozen adapters.
 No new entry may be added to the old dispatch.
 3. **MB742 — API v3:** introduce `plugin.json`, `PluginContext`, capabilities
    and the v2 adapter.
 4. **MB743 — events and scheduler:** versioned event schemas, shared jobs and